-After a less than glamorous night in the Athens airport on the way from Rome, we landed on the beautiful island of Mykonos Greece a little after 7am.
-We were greeted at the airport by Marietta, owner of the same building where we rented a room last year.
+After a less than glamorous night in the Athens airport on the way from Rome, we landed on the beautiful island of Mykonos a little after 7:00am.
+We are greeted at the airport by Marietta, owner of the same building where we rented a room last year.

-Unfortunately, our room was occupied the night before so we’d have to wait until 10:30am to get in and finally get a little rest.
-So, we decided to put on our “photographer hats” and make the most of the time by getting some early morning shots at the harbor (I mean, it’s not like we’re gonna be up this early again while we’re here).
+Unfortunately, our room was occupied last night so we’ll have to wait until 10:30am to get in and finally get a little rest.
+So, we decide to put on our “photographer hats” and make the most of the time by getting some early morning shots at the harbor.
+I mean, it’s not like we’re gonna be up this early again while we’re here.

-We killed a few hours taking pictures and then stopped in a café with wi-fi before heading back to Marietta’s to check in.
-Thankfully, it was finally ready as we were going on fumes at this point.
+We kill a few hours taking pictures and then stop in a café with wi-fi before heading back to Marietta’s to check-in.
+Thankfully, the room is ready since we’re going on fumes at this point.